 First movie I ever remember seeing in theater was Episode I: The Phantom Menace.
 I wrote a lot for Wookieepedia.
 My knowledge of Star Wars is second to the Bible.

 That's Spanish via Google Translate for "I am half puerto rican!"
 My mom is full-blooded Latina, born in San Juan, Puerto Rico.
 Even though I am not fluent in Español (yet), I am still very proud to have some hispanic ethnicity in my veins.
 I love hispanic food.

 Through my dads side of the family, my ancestry heirs from the Stewart Clan

 My knowledge of God and ministry methods comes from a combination of informal education by personal study, formal education through Moody Bible Institute, and hands-on experience acquired by several years of collective ministry.

 Be it for better or worse, you will never hear me claim any one denomination.
 I am not "anti-denomination."
 However, I do not enjoy the idea of being lumped into any categories (within context.)
 I believe if someone is genuine about loving Jesus, then we can talk about specific topics to better understand each other.

-With all of that said, I am always trying my best to be a learner.
-Right now I adhere to Biblical Theology, I am a history nerd, and you can learn more about my beliefs further down on this page.
+With all of that said, I will say that I have a diverse denominational background, and I know that if we do ministry together we will agree more than we would would disagree.
+I am always trying my best to be a learner.
+Right now, I adhere to Biblical Theology, I am a history nerd, and you can learn more about my beliefs further down on this page.

 I have always loved Chinese culture & was taught Wing Chun.